These cookies are my nemesis. They are so light and crumbly, they are incredibly difficult to make, and incredibly prone to breaking.

 Oh and by the way – make sure you’re just dipping your cookies in the egg white, not submerging them entirely.
 Egg white on the bottoms of your cookies will burn every time.

 Bake for 10-12 minutes at 325°.
 When done, they will not be brown, but will take on a crispy, airy, “done” appearance.

 Let them cool a minute on the cookie sheets, then remove to a cooling rack with a metal spatula.
 And if you had any bows that were still intact at this point, you probably just broke most of them.
 Seriously, just quit and go have a drink.

 The ones in this picture, for instance, would never have passed muster in our house when I was a kid.
 The worms are so fat, the twists are practically solid.
 But I promise you none of them broke!

 Another tip is to put your bows (or even twists) back into the fridge after you’ve rolled them.
-If they’re stiff when you dip them, it’s easier to make sure the egg white only gets on the tops, not the whole cookie.
+If they’re stiff when you dip them into your egg white and sugar, there’s less chance of breakage.
+It’s also easier to make sure it’s only the tops of the cookies that are getting in the egg white.
 But if you do refrigerate them, don’t do it for long.
 The dough dries out quickly.